-8 If the two regions offer identical amenities, endowments, and technologies, agents are identical absent their affinity draws, and the distribution of the differences in affinity draws is symmetrical about zero, then real incomes will be equalized and the marginal person will have equalized affinity draws.
-However, if the urban region has superior endowments or technologies, then we generally expect an equilibrium where real incomes are higher in the urban region and the marginal person has a greater affinity draw in the rural than urban location.
+&lt;sup>8 If the two regions offer identical amenities, endowments and technologies, agents are identical absent their affinity draws, and the distribution of the differences in affinity draws is symmetrical about zero, then real incomes will be equalized and the marginal person will have equalized affinity draws.
+However, if, say, the urban region has superior endowments or technologies we generally expect an equilibrium where real incomes are higher in the urban region and the marginal person has a greater affinity draw in the rural than urban location.

-one would expect moving costs to vary on the basis of hukou status (whether a person is registered to live as a citizen in an urban or a rural place) and the direction of the move.
+hukou status (whether a person is registered to live as a citizen in an urban or a rural place) and the direction of the move.

 Note that without restrictions on moving costs or idiosyncratic affinities, the model has no content.
 If moving costs are sufficiently high, we can rationalize any observed outcome.
 People could be like trees: they stay where they are planted no matter how much their wages might increase if they moved over the hill.
-Similarly, we can always choose affinity draws such that everyone will want to stay where they are born.
+Similarly, we can always choose affinity draws such that everyone will want to stay where we observe they are born.

 We are just beginning to learn about the importance for mobility of frictions like moving costs and affinities.
 In a static model, Tombe and Zhu (2019) find enormous moving costs for Chinese migrants from rural farms to urban factories.
-Moving within a province costs migrants over half of their real income (at destination) and moving across provinces increases this to more than 90 percent.
-Similarly, Bryan and Morten (2019) on Indonesia argue that moving 1,000 kilometers from the place of birth costs 40 percent of real income and moving 200 kilometers costs 20 percent.
-Note that these two papers, like ours, rely on a static model, while "migration" is explicitly a dynamic concept.
-Working with models of spatial equilibrium with dynamics is difficult but is an active area of research (for example, Balboni 2019; Caliendo, Dvorkin, and Parro 2019; Ahlfeldt et al. 2020).
-Finally, there are other considerations of incomplete markets and risk raised by the experiments conducted in Bangladesh in the context of round trip or seasonal migration, which also find high disutility or lack of affinity from migration, as reviewed in Lagakos, Mobarak, and Waugh (2018).
+Moving within province costs migrants over half of their real income (at destination) and moving across provinces increases this to more than 90 percent.
+Similarly, Bryan and Morten (2019) on Indonesia argue that moving 1000 kms from the place of birth costs 40 percent of real income and moving 200 kms costs 20 percent.
+Note that these two papers, like us, rely on a static model, while 'migration' is explicitly a dynamic concept.
+Working with models of spatial equilibrium with dynamics is difficult, but is an active area of research (e.g., Balboni 2019; Caliendo, Dvorkin, and Parro 2019; and Ahlfeldt, Bald, Roth and Seidel 2019).
+Finally there are other considerations of incomplete markets and risk raised by the Bangladesh experiments conducted in the context of round trip, or seasonal migration, which also find high disutility or lack of affinity from migration, as reviewed in Lagakos, Mobarak, and Waugh (2018).